-"But who am I, sir, that I should praise the Samaṇa Gotama?
-Praised by the praised is the revered Gotama, chief among devas and men..."
+"But who am I, sir, that I should praise the Samana Gotama?
+Praised by the praised is the revered Gotama, chief among devas and men ..."

-When this had been said, Jāņussoņi the brahmin got down from his all-white carriage (drawn by four white) mares, and having arranged his upper cloth over one (his left) shoulder, having bowed down to the Lord three times with his hands in añjali, he uttered these inspired words: "
+When this had been said, Jāṇussoṇi the brahmin got down from his all-white carriage

-Namo tassa Bhagavato Arahato Sammāsambuddhassa!
-Namo tassa Bhagavato Arahato Sammāsambuddhassa!
-Namo tassa Bhagavato Arahato Sammāsambuddhassa!"
-(MN 27) ^[5]
+(drawn by four white) mares, and having arranged his upper cloth over one (his left) shoulder, having bowed down to the Lord three times with his hands in añjali, he uttered these inspired words: "Namo tassa Bhagavato Arahato Sammā-sambuddhassa!
+Namo tassa Bhagavato Arahato Sammā-sambuddhassa!
+Namo tassa Bhagavato Arahato Sammā-sambuddhassa!'
+(MN 27)5 three times in Pāli while recollecting its meaning silently, or use may be made of a method of chanting which translates this formula, interspersing the Pāli with English, like this: